Things that Could Cause Pain while Breastfeeding...

 Some nipple sensitivity is normal in the beginning.
 Wait it out; it just takes time for your nipples to get accustomed to nursing.
 In the meantime, using pure lanolin should help relieve normal sensitive nipples…

-Sometimes after a c-section, moms are not able to breastfeed immediately due to pain.
+Sometimes after a c-section, mothers are not able to breastfeed immediately, due to pain.
 Mothers who have an epidural will be awake right through the procedure, and will be able to hold and breastfeed their babies immediately after surgery...

-A breastfeeding headache is actually one of the most common breastfeeding problems and may cause a lot of extra stress for Mom, but there are ways to rectify, prevent or at least make it a bit more bearable...
+A breastfeeding headache is actually one of the most common breastfeeding problems and may cause a lot of extra stress for a mother, but there are ways to rectify, prevent and/or at least make it a bit more bearable...

 Things that can Help for Pain